MSI17819/Coffee_data_analysis/README.md

 ## Dataset

-The dataset is available in my Kaggel account [link](https://www.kaggle.com/datasets/michals22/coffee-dataset)

 #### 1) Dataset contain information

-Dataset contain information about coffee production, consumption, export, re-export in each year from 1990 to 2020.
+Dataset contain information about coffee production, consumption, export, re-export in each year from 1990 to 2020 in ICO countries.

 #### 2) Dataset for analysis

 The dataset is available in a csv file [link](https://www.kaggle.com/datasets/michals22/coffee-dataset)

+#### 3) Powe BI visualisation

+The repo also includes a Power BI dashboard (exported from Power BI to PDF) with a simple data visualisation [link](https://github.com/MSI17819/Coffee_data_analysis/blob/main/Coffee%20consumption%20geography%20area%20-%20Power%20BI%20vis.pdf)

 ## Technology stack